FreeCAD/FreeCAD-documentation/wiki/Integrate_Cycles_renderer.md

 # Integrate Cycles renderer
 **Cycles Renderer was added by Yorik in 2019!
-Please check out the [https   *//github.com/FreeCAD/FreeCAD-render FreeCAD-Render WB]**
+Please check out the [https://github.com/FreeCAD/FreeCAD-render FreeCAD-Render WB]**

 ## Outline

-[Cycles](https   *//www.blender.org/manual/render/cycles/) is [Blender](http   *//www.blender.org)\'s new realistic renderer.
-Cycles has also been made [standalone](https   *//wiki.blender.org/index.php/Dev   *Source/Render/Cycles/Standalone), and several other 3D modelers such as Rhino and Cinema4D are beginning to use it too.
+[Cycles](https://www.blender.org/manual/render/cycles/) is [Blender](http://www.blender.org)\'s new realistic renderer.
+Cycles has also been made [standalone](https://wiki.blender.org/index.php/Dev:Source/Render/Cycles/Standalone), and several other 3D modelers such as Rhino and Cinema4D are beginning to use it too.

 As the [Raytracing Workbench](Raytracing_Workbench.md) of FreeCAD is already made to support several render engines, it is fairly easy to add a new one.